tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 The dialed address's `LastDialFailure` time is set, and its `DialFailures` counter is increased.
-This information is used to compute the retry delay for the dialed address, as detailed below.
+This information is used to compute the [retry delay](#retry-delay) for the dialed address.

 The peer manager then spawns a routine that after the computed retry delay notifies the next peer to dial routine about the availability of this peer.